LGBTQ themes in African diasporic mythologies

-Various LGBT themes are present in different in African diasporic mythologies, primarily evidenced in mythologies from Vodoun (Vodou, Vudu, Voodoo), Santeria, and Candomblé.
+Various LGBT themes are present in different African diasporic mythologies, primarily evidenced in mythologies from Vodoun (Vodou, Vudu, Voodoo), Santeria, and Candomblé.

 Haitian Vodoun and Louisiana Voodoo

 A large number of spirits or deities exist in Haitian and Louisiana Voodoo called lwa.
 These lwa may be regarded as families of individuals or as a singular entity with distinct aspects, with links to particular areas of life.

-Some lwa have particular links with magic, ancestor worship or death such as the Gede and Bawon.
+Some lwa have particular links with magic, ancestor worship, or death, such as the Gede and Bawon.
 A number of these are further particularly associated with gender non-conformity or same-sex interactions.
 These include Ghede Nibo, a spirit caring for those who die young.
 He is sometimes depicted as an effeminate drag queen and inspires those he inhabits to lascivious sexuality of all kinds, especially gender non-conforming or lesbian behaviour in women.
-Gede Nibo's parents are Baron Samedi and Maman Brigitte; Baron Samedi is the leader of the Gede and Barons and is depicted as a bisexual dandy or occasionally as transgender, wearing a top-hat and frock coat along with a women's skirts and shoes.
+Gede Nibo's parents are Baron Samedi and Maman Brigitte; Baron Samedi is the leader of the Gede and Barons and is depicted as a bisexual dandy or occasionally as transgender, wearing a top hat and frock coat along with women's skirts and shoes.
 Samedi has a tendency toward "lascivious movements" that cross gender boundaries and also imply a lust for anal sex.

 Other barons displaying gay behaviour are Baron Lundy and Baron Limba, who are lovers and teach a type of homoerotic nude wrestling at their school, believed to increase magical potency.
 Baron Oua Oua, who often manifests with a childlike aspect, has been called the baron "most closely linked to homosexuality" by Vodou practitioners.

 Another lwa, Erzulie, is associated with love, sensuality and beauty.
 Erzulie can manifest aspects that are LGBT-related, including transgender or amazonian traits, in addition to traditionally feminine guises.
 When inhabiting men, these aspects can result in gender non-conforming or homoerotic behaviour, whereas they may result in lesbianism or anti-male sentiment in women.
 Erzulie Freda is seen as the protector of gay men, and Erzulie Dantor is associated with lesbians.

-LGBTQ+ Themes in Santería and Candomblé
+LGBTQ+ themes in Santería and Candomblé

 Santería and Candomblé are syncretic religions derived from Yoruba diasporic beliefs and Catholicism, most prevalent in South Americas, including Cuba and Brazil.
-Their mythologies have many similarities to that of Yoruba, and contains a pantheon of Orishas (spirits), comparable to (and often identified with) the loa of Voodoo.
-During the Atlantic Slave Trade Roman Catholicism was the main religion emphasized by Spanish rule.
+Their mythologies have many similarities to that of Yoruba, and contain a pantheon of Orishas (spirits), comparable to (and often identified with) the loa of Voodoo.
+During the Atlantic Slave Trade, Roman Catholicism was the main religion emphasized by Spanish rule.
 This power imbalance and criminalization of African religious practices in the Americas led to the syncretization of Yoruba deities and Catholic saints.
-The pair most commonly referenced is the Orisha of Thunder Shango (Chango) and Santa Barbara due to their similar color scheme, the presence of cups in Santa Barbara along with the sword she carries, and most notably, their warrior personalities or associations.
-Shango is often characterized by his hypermasculinity seen through his strength and flirtatiousness (and also his three wives), while Santa Barbara as a female deity incites a cross-gender portrayal of their syncretic relationship.
+The pair most commonly referenced is the Orisha of Thunder Shango (Chango) and Santa Barbara due to their similar color scheme, the presence of cups in Santa Barbara, along with the sword she carries, and most notably, their warrior personalities or associations.
+Shango is often characterized by his hypermasculinity, seen through his strength and flirtatiousness (and also his three wives), while Santa Barbara, as a female deity, incites a cross-gender portrayal of their syncretic relationship.